swiftlang/swift-evolution/proposals/0138-unsaferawbufferpointer.md

 }
 ```

-Any data type can be safely passed to APIs that work with raw memory
+Any data type could be safely passed to APIs that work with raw memory
-via `UnsafeRawBufferPointer`, such as output streams and flat buffers:
+via `UnsafeRawBufferPointer`, such as output streams and flat
+buffers.
+A new `withUnsafeBytes` function could view a value as a
+sequence of bytes as follows:

 ```swift
 func write(bytes: UnsafeRawBufferPointer) { ... }